9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Thanks to its smooth edges, you do not have to worry about your diamond getting chipped.
 You can wear your diamond anywhere, even in the bathroom, without worrying about it getting banged up or entangled in hair or fabric.

-Most diamond shapes and cuts do not go well with colored diamonds.
+Most diamond shapes and cuts do not work well with colored diamonds.
 However, the cushion cut is excellent.
-The large facets are great at reflecting and refracting light.
-They work well with colored diamonds because they have a wide range of bright colors.
+Its large facets are great at reflecting and refracting light.
+Cushion cuts work well with colored diamonds because they come in a wide range of bright colors.

 Cushion diamonds are affordable, owing to their average popularity.
 Cushioncut colored stones are cheaper than white and clear ones.